 Enrollment in each program is limited and competitive.
 The admissions committee of each program, composed of program faculty and administration, evaluates the qualifications of each applicant and makes the final selections for admission.

 You must have a bachelor’s degree, in any field, from a regionally accredited institution prior to Orientation in August.
-All applicants are required to present a minimum overall quality point average of 3.0 on a 4.0 grading scale.
+All applicants are required to present a minimum overall GPA of 3.0 (on a 4.0 scale) at time of application submission.
 For further information on how various grade point averages are calculated, see the Application Instructions published by Occupational Therapy Centralized Application Service (OTCAS) for the current admissions cycle.

 The following prerequisite course work must be completed by July 15 preceding the intended fall semester date of enrollment.
 Required courses must be taken for letter grades.
 Credits for courses in which grades below “C-“ were received, are not accepted in fulfillment of the individual course prerequisites listed below.
 [Exceptions to this policy due to COVID-19]